TrisNolan/trace-resist/README.md

 # TRACE-RESIST
-Repository for the Marie Skłodowska-Curie Postdoctoral Fellowship proposal **TRACE-RESIST: Source-resolved surveillance of antimicrobial resistance**.
+Repository for antimicrobial resistance and microbial source tracking research.

 ## Purpose
-This repository will host analytical workflows, documentation, and example datasets produced during the TRACE-RESIST project.
-All outputs will follow **FAIR principles** (Findable, Accessible, Interoperable, Reusable) in line with Horizon Europe open science requirements.
+This repository hosts analytical workflows, documentation, and datasets for projects related to antimicrobial resistance surveillance and microbial source tracking in environmental and water systems.
+All outputs follow **FAIR principles** (Findable, Accessible, Interoperable, Reusable).

 ## Open science commitment
-- Code and workflows will be released under an open-source license.
+- Code and workflows are released under open-source licenses.
-- Sequencing data will be deposited in appropriate public repositories (e.g., ENA) with metadata.
+- Sequencing data are deposited in appropriate public repositories (e.g., ENA) with metadata.
-- Preprints will be shared on open platforms (e.g., bioRxiv) to ensure early access and transparency.
+- Preprints are shared on open platforms (e.g., bioRxiv) to ensure early access and transparency.
-- Reproducibility will be supported through version control and containerisation.
+- Reproducibility is supported through version control and containerisation.

 ## Contact
 **Dr Tristan Nolan**
-Postdoctoral Fellow (proposed)
+Postdoctoral Research Fellow
-University of Barcelona – Health-Related Water Microbiology (MARS) Group
+University of Queensland